meshcloud/meshcloud-docs/docs/meshcloud.index.md

     Access the platform of your [meshTenant](./meshcloud.tenant.md), request Quotas for it or check the [usage reports](./meshcloud.project-metering.md#tenant-usage-reports).

 The above description serve as an example what you are able to do as Customer Admin.
-Check out [meshCustomer Roles](./meshcloud.customer.md#meshcustomer-roles) for more details.
+Check out [meshWorkspace Roles](./meshcloud.workspace.md#meshworkspace-roles) for more details.

 ### Supported browsers